notation-playground/notation-integration-with-ACR-and-AKV/README.md

 # notation-integration-with-ACR-and-AKV
-Integrating Notation and notation-akv-plugin to a project releasing to ACR using Github Actions. <br>
+Integrating Notation and notation-akv-plugin to a project releasing to ACR using Github Actions.

 The `test-notation-action.yml` workflow build and release the artifact to ACR, sign it with a key pair from AKV, then verify the signature.

 ## Github Secrets